Fare

-A fare is the fee paid by a passenger for use of a public transport system: rail, bus, taxi, etc. In the case of air transport, the term airfare is often used.
+A fare is the fee paid by a passenger for use of the public transport system: rail, bus, taxi, etc. In the case of air transport, the term airfare is often used.
 Fare structure is the system set up to determine how much is to be paid by various passengers using a transit vehicle at any given time.
 A linked trip is a trip from the origin to the destination on the transit system.
 Even if a passenger must make several transfers during a journey, the trip is counted as one linked trip on the system.

 Uses

 The fare paid is a contribution to the operational costs of the transport system involved, either partial (as is frequently the case with publicly supported systems) or total.
 The portion of operating costs covered by fares - the farebox recovery ratio - typically varies from 30%-60% in North America and Europe, with some rail systems in Asia over 100%.

 The rules regarding how and when fares are to be paid and for how long they remain valid are many and varied.
 Where the fare can generally be predicted (such as fixed fare systems) fare is usually collected in advance; this is the usual practice of rail and bus systems, who usually require the payment of fares on or before boarding.
 In the case of taxis and other vehicles for hire, (where the total fare will not be known until the trip is completed) payment is normally made at the end of the ride.
 Some systems use a hybrid of both, such as a rail system which requires prepayment of the minimum fare, and collecting amounts above the minimum (if the net cost of the trip exceeds the minimum fare) at the end of the trip.

 Some systems allow free transfers: that is to say that a single payment permits travel within a particular geographical zone or time period.
 Such an arrangement is helpful for people who need to transfer from one route to another in order to reach their destination.
 Sometimes transfers are valid in one direction only, requiring a new fare to be paid for the return trip.

 Penalty fares are fares issued for passengers without valid tickets; standard fare is a term with similar meaning.
 In the United Kingdom, certain train operating companies, such as South Western Railway and Southern, have revenue protection inspectors who can issue penalty fares to passengers who travel without a valid ticket.
-This is currently a minimum of £20 or twice the single fare for the journey made.
+As of January 2023, the minimum was £20 or twice the single fare for the journey made.
 In Canada, the Toronto Transit Commission charges $500 for people evading the $3 fare.